Gabriel Wells

-Gabriel Wells (January 24, 1861 – November 6, 1946) was a noted bookseller, historian and author.
+Gabriel Wells (January 24, 1861 – November 6, 1946) was a bookseller, historian and author.
 He was one of the most important antiquarian booksellers in America and Britain in the first half of the twentieth century.
 He was president of the Antiquarian Booksellers' Association in 1930.

+His most significant cultural contribution today is probably breaking up an original copy of the Gutenberg Bible into individual leaves, marketed and sold as “Noble Fragments”.

 Early life

-He was born Gabriel Weiss in Balassa-Gyarmath, Hungary; his father was Moritz Weiss and he was one of six children.
-Gabriel changed his surname to Wells after immigrating to the United States in 1894, settling in Boston.
+He was born Gabor Weiss to a Hungarian Jewish family in Balassa-Gyarmath, Hungary; his father was Moritz Weiss and he was one of six children.
+Gabriel changed his surname to Wells after emigrating to the United States in 1894, settling in Boston.
 He tutored in psychology and German language under William James, professor of psychology at Harvard, for three years, and also lectured on philosophy at conferences in New York and Massachusetts around the turn of the century.
 He was fluent in eight languages.

 Career

 Wells established his bookselling business in New York City.
 His first transaction set the stage for his lifetime modus operandi: He bought up copies of the ten-volume subscription edition of John L. Stoddard's Lectures at book auctions, rebound them, and sold them to regular book dealers who would not otherwise have access to subscription sets.
 He did the same with limited editions.

 Like his competitor, Dr. Rosenbach, Wells was active in the inter-war years in London and Europe buying up expensive books that could be sold to wealthy clients in the United States.
-In 1928, Wells purchased the business of the late Henry Sotheran in London, making him a force in bookselling on both sides of the Atlantic.
-Henry Sotheran have been antiquarian booksellers in London since 1760, and are independently owned today.
+In 1930, after the death of Henry Cecil Sotheran, Wells' purchases of books from Sotheran's during the Depression years effectively kept the business alive.
+Henry Sotheran Ltd, the longest-established antiquarian bookseller in Europe, was founded in York in 1761, established in London in 1815, and remains independently owned to the present day.

-Wells was involved in a long-running rivalry with Rosenbach, who tended to get the limelight for buying the most expensive item at an auction which he then sold on direct to the public.
+Wells was involved in a long-running rivalry with Rosenbach, who tended to get the limelight for buying the most expensive item at an auction, which he then sold on direct to the public.
 Wells spent more overall, but invested in less high-profile books that he often passed on through the trade.
 Unlike most booksellers, he never published a catalog of his offerings.